pbouda/brummbeere/doc/raspi.rst

 As the current version of Die Brummbeere does not contain an onscreen keyboard, you might not be able to edit the URL, user name and password on the Raspberry.
-To set an initial configuration you can create a file ``Hummbeere.conf`` in the folder ``raspi/userland/target``.
+To set an initial configuration you can create a file ``Brummbeere.conf`` in the folder ``raspi/userland/target``.
 The file has the following content::

    url=https://yourownclouddomain.com